 Links with parents / carers are maintained using a variety of methods including the school website, leaflets, letters, consultation days and parents' evenings.

-CEIAG is provided to all students and provision is made to allow all pupils to access the curriculum.
-Pupils are encouraged to follow career paths that suit their interests, skills and strengths with the absence of stereotypes.
-All pupils are provided with the opportunities that reflect their needs.
+CEIAG is provided to all students and provision is made to allow all students to access the curriculum.
+Students are encouraged to follow career paths that suit their interests, skills and strengths with the absence of stereotypes.
+All students are provided with the opportunities that reflect their needs.

 Other links with local 14-19 Providers are made when required.